pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 {{% /choosable %}}

-5. Tell API Gateway which stage of the API to serve on the custom domain.
+Finally, we tell API Gateway which stage of the API to serve on the custom domain.
 This also eliminates the `stage/` prefix in the path.

 {{% choosable language "javascript,typescript" %}}